atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 184 .
 #
-tiight of her life. — I cannot think
+tiight of her life. --I cannot think
 *
 how you came to chuse an apartment fb very high from the street."
 I
 'i
 I did not choose it myfeff, my Lady, "
 I • -
-'replied Mrs. Selby; but I was told — "
+'replied Mrs. Selby; but I was told --"
 I giving Mrs. Jefferlbn a reproachsul cast I of her eye, tltat there was no other.
 I ‘f to be got."
 i'
 wi
-, Oh!! — you are mightily mistaken, "
+, Oh!! --you are mightily mistaken, "
 I answered, her Ladyship: you have j vastly invpofed upon : nobody,
 ! ‘‘ of any kind of fashion, would think